thewijay/ProxyMan-win/README.md

 pip install -r requirements.txt

 # Use the batch file to run the tool
-.\proxyman.bat help
+.\proxymanx.bat help
 ```

 ## Uninstallation

-To completely remove ProxyMan Windows from your system:
+To completely remove ProxyManX Windows from your system:

 ### Option 1: Python Uninstaller